Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 In this unit, you learned how to set up a bare repository that can be shared among a group of developers, and about some new and very important Git commands:

 - [`git init --bare`](https://git-scm.com/docs/git-commit), which sets up a repo that can be shared
-- [`git branch --set-upstream-to`](https://git-scm.com/docs/git-branch), which specifies the destination pushes and pulls
+- [`git branch --set-upstream-to`](https://git-scm.com/docs/git-branch), which specifies the default origin and branch for pushes and pulls
 - [`git stash`](https://git-scm.com/docs/git-stash), which saves uncommitted changes so you can merge safely
 - [`git push`](https://git-scm.com/docs/git-push), which merges changes with a remote repo